 isit in Malaysia

 Here are the 25 best places to visit in Malaysia – as recommended by world travelers.
 We share all our PRO tips to help you plan the perfect Malaysia itinerary below.

-Places to visit in West Malaysia // Peninsular Malaysia
+Where to go in West Malaysia // Peninsular Malaysia

 Malaysia’s capital hub, Kuala Lumpur is diverse in all senses imaginable.
 Not only is the city a melting pot of cultures, cuisines, and traditions, but the unique blend of architecture will surely intrigue any visitor here.